SchrodengerY/MyGit/README.md

 # MyGit

-This is python code for Book <HEAD FIRST Python>
+This is python code for Book 'Head First Python'

 Chapter1 includes HF1.py which introduces the use of LIST & “递归算法”.